tiandi111/Go-learning-notes/README.md

 # Go-learning-notes
-Some good resources to better understand golang.
+Some good resources that help to better understand golang.